cBioPortal/datahub-study-curation-tools/gene-table-clean-up/build_input_seedDB/Readme.md

 ```

 ## Output
-- Gene data file: the output file would be deposited under the same directory and named as `final-import-gene-data-_date_.txt` if not specified otherwise
+- Gene data file: the output file would be deposited under the same directory and named as `gene-import-input-_date_.txt` if not specified otherwise
-- Log file: a log file would be generated under the same directory and named `build-gene-table-import-_date_.log`
+- Log file: a log file would be generated under the same directory and named `gene-import-input-_date_.log`
 #### Content
 The final output file should include fields below
 | FIELD_NAME | VALUE|CAN BE NULL?| DISTINCT? |